ABN 82 104 322 096

 In this case that complacency has led to the VSBA and government:

 While the community committee is dealing with your authority in an honest endeavour to obtain compromised vegetation outcomes, their hands and those of your officials are tied as long as the elements of the plan are fixed.
 There must be serious modification to the proposed development plan (elements removed) if there is to be a reasonable conclusion.
 Otherwise you will be executing and enforcing this development plan over the serious and widespread concern of the Beaumaris community.

-* Citizens wearing red - to show anger - were at the school site from 7 a.m. on Monday, 24 October 2016 to deplore planned axing, at that stage, of 229 trees.
-Talks with a representative of the Victorian School Building Authority sought more details of this plan before any tree loss, which was agreed as indicated at a petition update at Change.org BCS Inc. will provide more details of this plan here if it receives them.
+* Citizens wearing red - to show anger - were at the school site from 7 a.m, on Monday, 24 October 2016, to deplore the Victorian Government's early morning sneak chainsawing, at that stage, of up to 229 trees.
+Talks with a representative of the Victorian School Building Authority sought more details of this plan before any tree loss, which was agreed as indicated at a petition update at Change.org.
+BCS Inc. will provide more details of this plan here if it receives them.